Air Force Elements, U.S. Transportation Command CONTRACT SPECIALIST in Scott AFB, Illinois

 Conditions of Employment

-Other Notes: ACQUISITION POSITION: This position requires Acquisition Workforce Level II In Contracting.
+Other Notes: ACQUISITION POSITION: This position requires Acquisition Workforce Level II in Contracting.
 Certification prior to hiring is not essential but must be accomplished within 24 months after entry into this position.
+This position also requires the employee to engage in acquisition continuous learning activities achieving 80 Continuous Learning points every 24 months IAW DoDI 5000.66 paragraph E2.2.8.
 This position DOES NOT meet criteria for re-employed annuitant.
 The DoD criteria for hiring Re-employed Annuitants can be found at: